AJayll/WeatherPage/README.md

-via iconfinder - Free Weather icons: https://www.iconfinder.com/weather-icons?price=free Accuweather was used for forecasts: http://www.accuweather.com To use the search function, put your AccuWeather API key (Free Core weather key was used in this project, unsure if a minutecast key will work without error)
+via iconfinder - Free Weather icons: https://www.iconfinder.com/weather-icons?price=free Accuweather was used for forecasts: http://www.accuweather.com To use the search function, put your AccuWeather API key (Free Core weather key was used in this project)